Power your team with the highest quality, daily updated intelligence on hospitals, physicians, and other healthcare providers

 Under the Value-Based Purchasing Program, hospitals are eligible for an increase or decrease in their Inpatient Prospective Payment System rate, a model that determines Medicare reimbursement for each hospital based on the quality of care provided.

-In fiscal year 2019, the payments are supported through a two percent reduction of Diagnosis-Related Group funding for all hospitals, which in turn is distributed between eligible facilities according to performance.
+In fiscal year 2019, the payments are supported through a 2 percent reduction of Diagnosis-Related Group funding for all hospitals, which in turn is distributed between eligible facilities according to performance.

 The performance measurement domains for the 2019 Hospital Value-Based Purchasing Program are:

 Of those receiving bonuses, the average adjustment rate was 0.61 percent, with an average estimated increase in revenue of about $124,354.
-Hospitals with high positive adjustment rates tended to be smaller, and the majority of facilities earning rates over one percent had fewer than 100 beds.
+Hospitals with high positive adjustment rates tended to be smaller, and the majority of facilities earning rates over 1 percent had less than 100 beds.

 The highest estimated revenue earners had modest rate increases, though their larger size translated to greater bonus payments overall.